biobakery/MetaPhlAn/README.md

 Step 4.
 Extract the markers of *Bacteroides_caccae* from MetaPhlAn2 database (to add its reference genome later):

-This step will extract the markers of *Bacteroides_caccae* in the database and then MetaPhlAn2_Strainer will identify the sequences in the reference genomes that are closet to them (in the next step by using blast).
+This step will extract the markers of *Bacteroides_caccae* in the database and then StrainPhlAn will identify the sequences in the reference genomes that are closet to them (in the next step by using blast).
 Those will be concatenated and referred as *reference-genome-reconstructed strains*.
 The commands to run are:

 ```